caleorourke/orange/about.md

 ---

-# What is the {{site.github.title}}?
+# What is Orange?

-The {{site.github.title}} pushes products beyond the traditional boundaries of a project---starting from ideation, to development, to adoption, to incremental improvement.
+Orange pushes products beyond the traditional boundaries of a project---starting from ideation, to development, to adoption, to incremental improvement.
 It derives from the bits of several methods:

 * Lean/Kanban
 * Agile/Scrum